-9.3.2 Removing data
+11.2.2 Removing data

-SS is only able to create or update data on RWS, but not to delete it.
-This means that, for example, when a user or a task is removed from CMS it'll continue to be shown on RWS.
-There are several ways to fix that (presented in increasing order of difficulty and decreasing order of downtime needed).
+PS is only able to create or update data on RWS, but not to delete it.
+This means that, for example, when a user or a task is removed from CMS it will continue to be shown on RWS.
+To fix this you will have to intervene manually.
+The cmsRWSHelper script is designed to make this operation straightforward.
+For example, calling cmsRWSHelper delete user username will cause the user username to be removed from all the RWSs that are specified in cms.conf.
+See cmsRWSHelper --help and cmsRWSHelper action --help for more usage details.